eCommerce Sites and WP Engine

 Other Caching Exclusions

 The solution to e-commerce cache related issues is sometimes simple as implementing caching exclusions.
 By telling the caching system to not cache certain pages or file paths related to checkout, we can ensure appropriate functionality is maintained.
 A nice rule of thumb is that if a page normally operates under SSL, then it should most likely not be cached.

 What do I need to do?

-Simply call us, chat with us, or submit a ticket to our support team.
+Simply open a 24/7 Live Chat with our support team.
 If you already know which pages should not be cached, no problem, send the list over!
 Otherwise, we can work together to find out which pages need to be excluded to give you the optimal performance and appropriate functionality of your ecommerce environment.